Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Empirical Analysis

 Panel A of Table~\ref{tab:r_pop} presents the main results for the population in 1930.
-The estimate from a simple IV estimation is shown in column 1.\footnote{The first-stage $F$-statistics reported in the same panel exceed the rule-of-thumb threshold value proposed by \citet{Staiger1997}, say 10, in all regressions; this shows that the necessary rank condition is satisfied.
-Online Appendix~\ref{sec:app_r} confirms that the first-stage $F$-statistics never break this rule-of-thumb threshold, even if I use a conservative variance estimator such as the cluster-robust variance covariance matrix estimator.} Then I include the city and town fixed effects (column 2), and both the fixed effects and control variables (column 3).
-The estimated coefficient decreases from $1.386$ to $0.829$ when I include the fixed effects.
+The estimate from a simple IV estimation is shown in column 1.\footnote{The first-stage $F$-statistics reported in the same panel exceed the rule-of-thumb threshold value proposed by \citet{Staiger1997}, say 10, in all regressions.
+This shows that the necessary rank condition is satisfied.
+Online Appendix~\ref{sec:app_r} confirms that the first-stage $F$-statistics never break this threshold when a conservative variance estimator such as the cluster-robust variance-covariance matrix estimator is used.} Then I include the city and town fixed effects (column 2), and both the fixed effects and control variables (column 3).
+The estimated coefficient decreases from $1.386$ to $0.829$ when the fixed effects are included.
 This suggests that, as expected, the location of the coal mines may be positively correlated with the local infrastructure.
-Including additional control variables on transportation accessibility little influence the estimate ($0.812$), supporting the evidence that, after conditioning on the fixed effects, there are no influential unobservables that are potentially correlated with the location of mines.
+Including additional control variables on transportation accessibility has a moderate influence on the estimate ($0.682$).
+This supports the evidence that, after conditioning on the fixed effects, there are few influential unobservables that are potentially correlated with the location of mines.
 Panel B confirms the similar results for the population in 1935 in the same column layouts.
-The estimated coefficient from the specification including the full set of controls in column (3) is $0.895$, which is larger than that for the 1930 sample.
+The estimated coefficient from the specification including the full set of controls in column 3 is $0.723$, which is larger than that for the 1930 sample.